Shun0212/OwlSpotLight/README.md

 - Use SSD storage for faster indexing
 - Allocate more RAM for large projects
 - Exclude unnecessary files via `.gitignore`
-- Consider `flash-attn` for CUDA environments
+- Install optional `flash-attn` (CUDA on Linux/Windows).
+OwlSpotlight automatically uses it for faster embeddings when available.

 ### 🚧 Development Roadmap